cogdog/font-awesome-5-menus/README.md

 ## Updates

+* 5.1 - added plugin links to settings, and renamed the menu name to not be confused with the official Font Awesome plugin
 * 5.01 - adjusted to fix `fa` shortcode and verify the `fa-stack` one works.
 * 5.0 - the very first attempt to get this to work, just tweaked the original plugin slightly.